Spin-current probe for phase transition in an insulator

+Spin fluctuation and transition have always been one of central topics of magnetism and condensed matter science.
+Experimentally, the spin fluctuation is found transcribed onto scattering intensity in the neutron scattering process, which is represented by dynamical magnetic susceptibility and maximized at phase transitions.
+Importantly, a neutron carries spin without electric charge, and it can bring spin into a sample without being disturbed by electric energy, although large facilities such as a nuclear reactor is necessary.
+Here we show that spin pumping, frequently used in nanoscale spintronic devices, provides a desktop micro probe for spin transition; spin current is a flux of spin without an electric charge and its transport reflects spin excitation.
+We demonstrate detection of antiferromagnetic transition in ultra-thin CoO films via frequency dependent spin-current transmission measurements, which provides a versatile probe for phase transition in an electric manner in minute devices.

-Spin current refers to a flow of spin angular momentum of electrons without flowing electric charge in condensed matter.
-There are types of spin current, including spin current carried by conduction electrons and one carried by spin waves.
-The former type of spin current, conduction-electron spin current, can be detected by using the inverse spin Hall effect (ISHE), the conversion of spin current into electric voltage via the spin-orbit interaction (SOI) in a conductor, typically in Pt.
-Although conduction-electron spin current can reside only in metals and semiconductors, the latter type of spin current, called spin-wave spin current, can exist even in insulators.
-In fact, spin-wave spin current has been observed in magnetic insulators and, very recently, in antiferromagnetic insulators\cite{Wang2014,Moriyama2015,Takei2015}.
+A spin current refers to a flow of spin angular momentum of electrons in condensed matter\cite{Maekawa2006}.
+There are types of spin currents, including a spin current carried by conduction electrons and one carried by spin waves\cite{Maekawa2006}.
+The former type of spin current, conduction-electron spin current, can be detected by using the inverse spin Hall effect (ISHE)\cite{Saitoh2006,Azevedo2005,Kajiwara2010,Ando2011,Qiu2013,Jungwirth2012}, the conversion of a spin current into electric voltage via the spin-orbit interaction in a conductor, typically in Pt.
+Although conduction-electron spin current can reside only in metals and semiconductors, the latter type of spin current, called spin-wave spin current, can exist even in insulators\cite{Schneider2008,Kajiwara2010}.
+In fact, spin-wave spin currents have been studied in magnetic insulators and, very recently, in antiferromagnetic alloys and insulators\cite{Cheng2014,Wang2014,Moriyama2015,Takei2015,Wang2015a,Zhang2014a,Frangou2015}.

-For spin-current generation, one of the most versatile and powerful methods is spin pumping, an induction of spin current from magnetization precession in a magnet into an attached metal via the exchange interaction at the interface\cite{Saitoh2006,Tserkovnyak2002}.
-Spin pumping was found to drive spin current also from magnetic insulators, such as $\textrm{Y}_{\textrm{3}}\textrm{Fe}_{\textrm{5}}\textrm{O}_{\textrm{12}}$ (YIG)\cite{Kajiwara2010}.
+For spin-current generation, one of the most versatile and powerful methods is spin pumping, an induction of spin current from magnetization precession in a magnet into an attached metal via the exchange interaction at the interface\cite{Ando2011,Kajiwara2010,Qiu2012,Hou2012,Harii2012,Qiu2013,Qiu2013a,Iguchi2013,Lustikova2014,Qiu2015a}.
+Spin pumping was found to drive spin current also from magnetic insulators, such as Y$_3$Fe$_5$O$_{12}$\cite{Kajiwara2010,Qiu2012,Hou2012,Harii2012,Qiu2013,Qiu2013a,Iguchi2013,Lustikova2014,Qiu2015a}.